Grade 12

 Japanese as a First Language

-This course is designed for native Japanese speakers and follows the Japanese language curriculum program used in the Japanese schools.
-Students follow a balanced program, which incorporates development in the four language skills.
-Students develop critical thinking, linguistic sensibility and sensitivity through reading of fiction and nonfiction, appreciating poetry and writing on varied topics.
+topics.
 Kanji skill is developed as well as relevant and accurate expressions in writing and speaking.
 Students are given the opportunity to connect with their own experience and to foster a positive attitude to Japanese culture and other cultures.
 Teachers use varied methodology in class and students are placed in levels according to their language ability.

-Our ESL Program
+Our ELA Program

 Our program aims to help students who are not used to learning in English.
-The ESL teachers provide courses that help students to refine their academic English language skills, using materials from the mainstream classes to further support proficiency and understanding.
-We focus on developing all four language skills (listening, speaking, reading and writing), but our main aim is to help students to read and write a range of academic texts such as narratives, recounts, procedures, explanations, research
+The ELA teachers provide courses that help students to refine their academic English language skills, using materials from the mainstream classes to further support proficiency and understanding.
+We focus on developing all four language skills (listening, speaking, reading and writing), but our main aim is to help students to read and write a range of academic texts such as narratives, recounts, procedures, explanations, research reports and literary essays.

 Fine and Performing Arts